-Check our Weather Briefing on your computer, smart device (tablet or phone), or through social media.
-An overview of the potential for dangerous weather will be provided when conditions warrant, with updates through the day and night as conditions evolve.
-The briefing highlights the expected hazards, in order of potential impact to residents, visitors, and their property, in about 60 seconds.
+Check our web page or our social media sites (Facebook, Twitter/X, and YouTube).
+Details of the potential for dangerous weather will be provided when conditions warrant, with updates through the day and night as conditions evolve.
+Hazards, timing, potential impacts, and the potential for occurrence (threat via probability) will be provided.